matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 ![](img/image for community resources.jpg)

 <span class="img-caption" markdown="1">
-Expert meeting of media art conservators and archivists on collection management systems hosted by the Museum of Modern Art, New York.
+Expert meeting of media conservators and archivists on digital repositories and user needs hosted by the Museum of Modern Art, New York.
 Digital image © 2014 The Museum of Modern Art, New York.
 </span>